 Navajo made natural Lion's Paw shell necklace, created by Everett & Mary Teller.
-What is Lion Paw?
+What is Lions Paw?
 Lion's Paw are large scallop shells that come in a variety of colors but primarily orange on one side and purple on the other.
-You can see the shades of orange and purple in this necklace.
+You can see the shades of orange and purple in this necklace, like the colors in a New Mexico sunset!
 Lions Paw was used primarily by the Northeastern native peoples, like the Choctaw and the Cherokee tribes, in jewelry and also as currency.
 There is evidence it was even used in ancient times by the Mounds people.
 It is also sometimes referred to as Tiger Paw.

 In this necklace, the Lion's Paw shells are separated from each other by tiny purple spiny oyster beads and olive shell heishi beads.
 There is one coral heishi bead on the necklace near one end, signifying a blessing of luck and life.